 Registration and deadlines

-Online registration forms must be completed by April 3, 2017.
+Online registration forms must be completed by May 12, 2017, pending availability.
 All instructions and pricing information is included within the form.
 Don’t delay, our workshops fill quickly.
-Late registration will be accepted through May 5 pending availability.
-Late registrants will incur a $200 late fee.

 The American white pelican (Pelecanus erythrorhynchos) are found in in wetland habitats such as rivers, estuaries, bays, marshes, lakes, and reservoirs.
 They can be seen during migration throughout Montana, including some breeding grounds on Montana lakes and reservoirs.
 We can learn plenty about cooperative behaviors from pelicans, as groups of American white pelicans cooperate while feeding.
 They coordinate while swimming to drive fish into the shallows where they can more easily scoop the fish up.
 (Photo credit: Kendal Allen / USFWS)

 Limber pine (Pinus flexilis) live among dry, wind-swept, mountainous ecosystems on rocky slopes and ridges, and occasionally in subalpine areas.
 What can we learn from pines that live in often harsh conditions?
 The limber pine is a slow growing tree, but can withstand dry and windy growing situations.
 The young trees, especially, can withstand substantial bending along the trunk, allowing the tree to grow in avalanche areas.
 The branches also bend, allowing them to bend under the weight of snow without breaking.
 (Photo credit: US Forest Service)